Small guide to Otranto/Apulia – The splendid door to the Orient”

 Otranto’s leading attraction is the twelfth-century mosaic in the Romanesque Cathedral.
 It is famous for its mosaics, which include biblical stories like Noah’s Ark and other mythical and historical figures like Alexander the Great and King Arthur.
 Alongside the Cathedral is a small museum, the Museo Diocesano.

 Hidden up winding alleys within the old part of town is a very different church, the little Church of San Pietro.
-This is an attractive small building containing Byzantine frescoes.
+This attractive small building contains Byzantine frescoes.

 Otranto Cathedral